MaksymVyduta/GitHubRepositoryInformationApplication/README.md

 How to Obtain GitHub Token

 To use the GitHub API, you need a personal access token.
 Here's how you can obtain and set it:

--Go to your GitHub account settings.
+1) Go to your GitHub account settings.
--Navigate to "Developer settings" > "Personal access tokens".
+2) Navigate to "Developer settings" > "Personal access tokens".
--Click on "Generate new token".
+3) Click on "Generate new token".
--Give your token a name, select the desired scopes (e.g., repo), and click "Generate token".
+4) Give your token a name, select the desired scopes (e.g., repo), and click "Generate token".
--Copy the generated token.
+5) Copy the generated token.

--Setting the GitHub Token
+Setting the GitHub Token

--Open the src/main/resources/application.properties file.
+1) Open the src/main/resources/application.properties file.
-- Replace your-github-token with the token you obtained: github.api.token=your-github-token
+2) Replace your-github-token with the token you obtained: github.api.token=your-github-token

 How to Run Tests

 Navigate to the project directory if you're not already there:
 Run tests using Gradle: